Skip to content

 Using Suspense and lazy with withViewModel HOC can lead to unexpected behavior and bugs due to double/triple calls of useMemo or lazy useState hooks inside useCreateViewModel hook.

-Generic types for your wrapped ViewModel into this HOC
+Generic types for your wrapped ViewModel in this HOC

-Using this HOC you encounter some limitation that you unable to pass generic types for your ViewModel.
+When using this HOC you can run into a limitation: you cannot pass generic types for your ViewModel.
 For example:

 tsx